moreonion/cruk-templates/snippets.md

 ## headings

 The big headline should be a "Heading 1".
 It's blue by default, but any part of it that's emphasized will turn pink.
-You don't necessarily need this snippet, choosing the heading and emphasis in the editor will have the same effect.gi
+You don't necessarily need this snippet, choosing the heading and marking a section as "bold" or "italic" in the editor will have the same effect.

 ```html
 <h1>I am big and blue <em>but this is pink</em></h1>